0%

 1. GO/NO-GO STATUS

-Safety Advisory: While the bite is rapidly heating up, extreme caution is required for all boaters.
-Alabama Power generation at Lay Dam creates strong, unpredictable currents in the upper riverine sections.
-Watch closely for floating debris, heavy branches, and submerged logs between the tailrace and the mouth of Hatchet Creek.
-Morning boat decks will be slick with heavy condensation, and spring showers can quickly alter water clarity from lightly stained to muddy.
-If you respect the current and utilize your electronics, the fishing conditions are excellent.
+Safety Advisory: While the bite is hot, extreme caution is required for all boaters navigating the upper riverine sections.
+Alabama Power generation at Lay Dam creates strong, unpredictable currents, especially north of the mouth of Hatchet Creek.
+Watch closely for floating debris, heavy branches, and submerged logs that get dislodged during peak generation periods.
+Always check the Lay Dam release schedule via the Alabama Power Water Information system before heading upriver.
+If you respect the current and utilize your electronics, the fishing conditions are phenomenal.

 🎣 Nautrek